markmoxon/elite-over-econet/2-assembled-output/README.txt

-If you restricted Elite to specific users, they will need to *DIR into their own EliteCmdrs folder first
+If you restricted Elite to specific users, they will need to *DIR into their own EliteCmdrs directory first

-6. Commander files are saved into each individual user's EliteCmdrs folder
+6. Commander files are saved into each individual user's EliteCmdrs directory

 See www.bbcelite.com/hacks for details

-Build: 2024-05-11 13:20:54
+Build: 2024-05-11 14:28:18
 ---------------------------------------